-Within Development Node #1, Highway 28 acts as the spine for the transportation network in the area, as identified in Map 7 - Node #1 - Development Concept.
+Within Development Node #1, Highway 28 acts as the spine for the transportation network in the area.
 The Node is bisected by Township Rd.
 611A in the north and Township Road 610 in the south.
-At the time that an ASP is required to support proposed development or at the time of subdivision, a Traffic

-Impact Assessment (TIA) would need to be prepared.
+At the time that an ASP is required to support proposed development or at the time of subdivision, a Traffic Impact Assessment (TIA) would need to be prepared.
 The TIA would provide an understanding the cumulative impacts of development on the transportation network and would identify any required intersectional improvements and/or upgrades to the roadway network.

 The undeveloped Lands and the approved ASPs within the Node #1 drain to either Moose Lake or Chatwin Lake.

-As shown on Map 8 - Node #1 - Drainage; approximate drainage patterns and sub-catchment areas are shown based on the latest LIDAR topographic information for future development conditions within Development Node #1.
+As shown on Figure 9: Development Node #1 Drainage Patterns. approximate drainage patterns and sub-catchment areas are shown based on the latest LIDAR topographic information for future development conditions within Development Node #1.
 The proposed drainage paths and sub-catchment boundaries generally match those found for existing conditions; however, some liberty was taken to slightly modify drainage basin boundaries to match with existing quarter section lines because future development often proceeds on a quarter section basis.

 There are two previously approved ASPs within this development node that were taken into consideration when determining sub-catchments and drainage patterns: Lynx Estates ASP and Twin Creeks ASP.
-(A small portion of the Moose Lake ASP falls within Development Note #1 did not include any storm drainage information).

-- Twin Creeks has two storm water management facilities (SWMFs) which capture runoff from the development to ensure that post-development runoff rates do not exceed predevelopment rates.
-The SWMF's discharge into the creeks and ultimately to Moose Lake. - Lynx Estates has on SWMF which captures runoff from the development to ensure that postdevelopment runoff rates do not exceed pre-development rates.
+- Twin Creeks has two storm water management facilities (SWMFs) which capture runoff from the development to ensure that post-development runoff rates do not exceed pre-development rates.
+The SWMF's discharge into the creeks and ultimately to Moose Lake. - Lynx Estates has on SWMF which captures runoff from the development to ensure that post-development runoff rates do not exceed pre-development rates.
 The SWMF discharges into a drainage channel that flows west to Highway 28 and Highway 41 ditches and ultimately to Moose Lake.